Alex Trebek’s Kids: How Many Children Did He Have?

 Nicky Trebek Followed In Her Dad’s Footsteps

-Nicky Trebek was adopted by Alex after he married her mom in 1974 – she was 6 years old.
-Her path brought her to the Jeopardy set where she works in the production department, according to her IMDb page.
+Nicky Trebek was adopted by Alex after he married her mom in 1974 — she was 6 years old.
+Her path brought her to the Jeopardy set in 1984 when the show first began.
+She returned to the set in 2015, where she works in the production department, according to her IMDb page.

+In addition to her work on the show, Nicky is a singer/songwriter.

+Nicky has also modeled for Vogue, Cosmo, Mademoiselle, Glamour, Self and Allure magazines.
+She also designs clothes for her own brand, Rock Idol.

-Matt chose a restaurant career, following the path of his grandfather who was a chef in Canada.
-He owns three restaurants in Harlem, New York – Oso, Lucille’s Coffee & Cocktails, Pizza By Lucille’s.
+Matt chose a restaurant career after becoming a certified mixologist, following a similar path to his grandfather who was a chef in Canada.
+He currently owns three restaurants in Harlem, New York – Oso, Lucille’s Coffee & Cocktails, Pizza By Lucille’s.

 “I think the opening of my restaurants sort of brought things full circle because his dad was a chef at a hotel in Canada,” Matt notes.